 DN Attribute Interpretation

 CN or common name (OID: 2.5.4.3) If present, for SSL/TLS certificates, this

 field MUST contain an FQDN or an IP

 Address that is one of the values contained

 in the Certificate's subjectAltName

 extension.
 For Client, S/MIME or Code

 Signing certificates, this field MUST

 contain a representation of the Subject's

 name.

 For Client Certificates, "common name" is

 used for user-friendly representation of the

 Subject's name to represent itself.
 This

 name does not need to be exact match of

 the fully registered organization name or

-the person's formal given name and

-surname.

-G or givenName (OID: 2.5.4.42) Subject's formal given name

-1 SN or surname (OID: 2.5.4.4) Subject's formal surname E or emailAddress Subject's email address streetAddress (OID: 2.5.4.9) The physical address of the Subject postalCode (OID: 2.5.4.17) The postal code for the physical address L or Locality (OID: 2.5.4.7) Postal address City ST for State or Province Name (OID: 2.5.4.8) Postal address State or Province C or Country (OID: 2.5.4.6) Subject's Country O or Organization (OID: 2.5.4.10) Subject's full registered Organization Name.
-For QCP-w, QCP-w-psd2 and EV Certificates, the interpretation of this attribute is explained in section 9.2.1 of the EV Guidelines.
-OU or Organizational Unit Subject Organizational Unit or sub-unit, or special attribute of the signatory depending on the intended use or attributes of the certificate. serialNumber (OID: 2.5.4.5) A unique identifier to disambiguate the Subject Name within the context of an Issuing CA. For QCP-w, QCP-w-psd2 and EV Certificates, the interpretation of this attribute is explained in section 9.2.6 of the EV Guidelines OrganizationIdentifier (OID: 2.5.4.97) A unique identifier for the Organization businessCategory (OID: 2.5.4.15) For QCP-w, QCP-w-psd2 and EV Certificates only.
-This field MUST contain one of the following strings: "Private Organization", "Government Entity", "Business Entity", or "Non-Commercial Entity" depending upon whether the Subject qualifies under the terms of Section 8.5.2, 8.5.3, 8.5.4 or 8.5.5 of the EV Guidelines, respectively. jurisdictionCountryName (OID: I Jul Isulcuon Counti y Name (OID.
-For QCP-w, QCP-w-psd2 and EV 1.3.6.1.4.1.311.60.2.1.3) Certificates only.
-These fields MUST 1.3.6.1.4.1.311.60.2.1.3) Certificates only.
-These fields MUST 1.3.6.1.4.1.311.60.2.1.3) jurisdictionStateOrProvinceName (OID: Certificates only.
-These fields MUST NOT contain information that is not
+the person's formal given name and surname.
+G or givenName (OID: 2.5.4.42) Subject's formal given name SN or surname (OID: 2.5.4.4) Subject's formal surname E or emailAddress Subject's email address streetAddress (OID: 2.5.4.9) The physical address of the Subject postalCode (OID: 2.5.4.17) The postal code for the physical address L or Locality (OID: 2.5.4.7) Postal address City ST for State or Province Name (OID: 2.5.4.8) Postal address State or Province C or Country (OID: 2.5.4.6) Subject's Country O or Organization (OID: 2.5.4.10) Subject's full registered Organization Name.
+For QEVCP-w, QEVCP-w-psd2 and EV Certificates, the interpretation of this attribute is explained in section 9.2.1 of the EV Guidelines.
+OU or Organizational Unit Subject Organizational Unit or sub-unit, or special attribute of the signatory depending on the intended use or attributes of the certificate. serialNumber (OID: 2.5.4.5) A unique identifier to disambiguate the Subject Name within the context of an Issuing CA. For QEVCP-w, QEVCP-w-psd2 and EV Certificates, the interpretation of this attribute is explained in section 9.2.6 of the EV Guidelines OrganizationIdentifier (OID: 2.5.4.97) A unique identifier for the Organization businessCategory (OID: 2.5.4.15) For QEVCP-w, QEVCP-w-psd2 and EV Certificates only.
+This field MUST contain one of the following strings: "Private Organization", "Government Entity", "Business Entity", or "Non- Commercial Entity" depending upon whether the Subject qualifies under the terms of Section 8.5.2, 8.5.3, 8.5.4 or 8.5.5 of the EV Guidelines, respectively. jurisdictionCountryName (OID: For QEVCP-w, QEVCP-w-psd2 and 1.3.6.1.4.1.311.60.2.1.3) EV Certificates only.
+These fields MUST jurisdictionStateOrProvinceName (OID: NOT contain information that is not 1.3.6.1.4.1.311.60.2.1.2) relevant to the level of the Incorporating jurisdictionLocalityName (OID: Agency or Registration Agency.
+The 1.3.6.1.4.1.311.60.2.1.1) interpretation of this attribute is explained in section 9.2.5 of the EV Guidelines